tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 : Clients MUST ignore any `ECHConfig` structure whose public_name is not parsable as a dot-separated sequence of LDH labels, as defined in
 {{!RFC5890, Section 2.3.1}} or which begins or end with an ASCII dot.
-Clients additionally SHOULD ignore the structure if the final LDH label either consists of all ASCII digits (i.e. '0' through '9') or is "0x" or "0X" followed by some, possibly empty, sequence of ASCII hexadecimal digits (i.e. '0' through '9', 'a' through 'f', and 'A' through 'F').
-This avoids public_name values that may be interpreted as IPv4 literals.
-Additionally, clients MAY ignore the `ECHConfig` if the length of any label in the DNS name is longer than 63 octets, as this is the maximum length of a DNS label.
+Clients additionally SHOULD ignore the structure if it represents an IPv4 address {{!RFC791}}
+in textual or hexadecimal form (IPv6 addresses are invalid DNS names due to the presence of the ":" character, and thus are excluded by the previous requirement).
+Additionally, clients MUST ignore the `ECHConfig` if the length of any label in the DNS name is longer than 63 octets, as this is the maximum length of a DNS label.